 So we started school last week and everything was great.

 Until I realized that the planner I made was a little … complicated.

 And kind of hard to read.
 I decided I needed to make it prettier, simpler and ok, organized.
-And then I completely forgot about it until yesterday, when I got an email from my friend Tsh at Simple Mom.
+And then I completely forgot about it until yesterday, when I got an email from my friend Tsh at The Art of Simple.